lazyslacker/gen-ai-bootcamp-2025/sentence-constructor/openai/prompt.md

 ### Target English Sentence

-If the input text is English text then the student may be wanting to translate the input English text
+If the input is English text then the student may be wanting to translate the input English text

 ### Japanese Sentence Attempt